The Finnish Institute of Technology

 The Finnish Institute of Technology (FITech) was founded in 2017 by seven Finnish universities of technology, Technology Industries of Finland (Teknologiateollisuus) and the Academic Engineers and Architects in Finland TEK.
 In December 2019, University of Jyväskylä joined the network university.

 The projects of FITech network are funded by the Ministry of Education and Culture and will continue on current funding until the end of 2021.

-FITech Board is responsible for strategic decision-making in the network.
+The board of FITech Network University is responsible for strategic decision-making in the network.
 The board has the authority to found new FITech projects as well as nominate executive groups for projects.
 The board consists of representatives of founding partners, and is currently composed of: